dmpots/fibon/README.md

 these files contain some user and machine-specific configurations, but should be a useful starting point.

-You can also selectively run benchmarks, groups, sizes, and tune settings as described below.
+You can also command line options to selectively run benchmarks, groups, sizes, and tune settings as described below.

 Running
 ---------------